 The best way to tell the difference between a love bomb and someone trying to express genuine affection for you is to look at how excessive their gifts or gestures are.
 Someone who buys you the occasional gift probably isn’t romance bombing you.
 Someone who makes a cute song for you probably isn’t manipulating you.
 A person who buys you a gift every day, texts nonstop, or makes a daily habit of unending praise, however, may be raising red flags to pay attention to.

 If the gifts and gestures seem too good to be true – as if the person is straight out of a fairy tale – then there is a good chance that it is.
 Oftentimes, the love bombs are there to compensate or mask the person’s true intentions.

 There’s A Feeling Of Being Rushed

 A healthy relationship won’t make you feel like you’re being rushed into the relationship.
 Meanwhile, someone who is loving bombing will make you feel like you need to be in the relationship right now or get serious if the two of you are dating.
 In any relationship, you should never feel like you’re being rushed.

 Once you’re together with the person, have moved in with them, and become dependent on them, then their true colors shine.
 They may become openly controlling, critical, or even begin verbally abusing you.

 The Love Bombs Resume When You’re Upset

-If you feel like someone is love bombing you, here are a few ways to deal with them.
+If you feel like someone is romance bombing you, here are a few ways to deal with them.

 - Politely refuse the gifts, or say you’re not interested.
-A person who isn’t love bombing will move on, while someone who does may become nasty, or double down on the gift giving.
+A person who isn’t trying to manipulate you will move on, while a manipulating person may become nasty or double down on the gift giving.

 - If you get into a relationship, make sure you have people outside the relationship.
 If the partner doesn’t want you talking to anyone, you need to leave the relationship ASAP.